 It didn't matter if a dish wasn't ready, it went on the table anyway at 7:00, noon, or 5:00.
 No exceptions.
 It's a mystery why none of us became deathly ill (or died) from food poisoning, but we never did.

 This inflexibility and adherence to her own schedule was responsible for the culinary disaster I remember above all else: Christmas Tree (sometimes called "Broken Glass") Jell-o, similar to the photo above.

 Very simple to make, actually.
 One pkg of red Jell-o and one of green, prepared separately in flat containers so that they'll be an inch or so thick.
 When set, cut into cubes, combine in a pretty bowl with whipped cream and voila!
 Making it in a mold as in the photo is a bit more complicated, but the effect is essentially the same.

 The key words, however, are "when set".

 One year, she forgot to make the jellos early enough to set completely.
 At 11:55, she scooped both into a bowl anyway and stirred in the whipped cream.
-The result was similar to the photo at right, but worse.
+The result was similar to the photo above, but worse.

-In fact, the concoction at right looks quite appetizing compared to the inedible mess Mother set before us that day.
+In fact, the concoction above looks quite appetizing compared to the inedible mess Mother set before us that day.

 To her credit, not everything she cooked was bad.
 She made the absolute best ever Banana Nut Bread, the taste and texture no one has ever been able to duplicate.
 Grandma and The Aunts tried, I tried, but whatever Mother did (or didn't do) to make it come out the way it did remains a mystery.